Skip to navigation Skip to main content

 Reach more gamers with reduced activity windows

 Working with lengthy inactivity windows means marketers may be missing out on the option to retarget more users with high intent and spending potential.
-With major drop off rates often coming at days 3-4, marketers who put off retargeting until day 7 could find themselves with a reduced segment size of active, valuable players.
+With major drop-off rates often coming at days 3-4, marketers who put off retargeting until day 7 could find themselves with a reduced segment size of active, valuable players.

-At Remerge, over 80% of our gaming clients set inactivity windows to less than 7 days, with around 10% setting their inactivity window at 0 days.
+At Remerge, 86% of our gaming clients set inactivity windows to less than 7 days, with around 10% setting their inactivity window at 0 days.
 It’s worth reducing inactivity windows and investing heavily in micro-segments, such as paying users before day 7.
 We encourage our clients to win those users and retain them before their heads are turned by another game.
 The chances are, similar apps know the value of this audience and will bid aggressively to take advantage of competitors that did not retarget them sooner.

 To avoid UA cannibalization or touching organic users, we have also worked with gaming apps to exclude users who have installed the app within the last 7 days, but retarget those who have shown activity before day 7.
 We’ve found that excluding recent installers does not significantly decrease audience sizes and still allows marketers to target users they know are playing the game.